 - Property Taxes: This varies, depending on the province and city the property is located in, the value of the property itself, and its size.

 When it comes to investing, I think it should never be an “either/or” approach.
 Diversity always works better in terms of getting decent returns and protecting your capital.

 Investing money in the stock market can be fantastic, but you should also consider investing in the real estate market.

-If you want other options for investing, read my Wealth Awesome guide to investing in Canada here.
+If you want other options for investing, read my guide on how to start investing in Canada here.